Measure Query Panel

 Drill-through on calculated measures

 Calculated measures were previously not drillable from the panel.
 Since Phase 6, clicking a calculated-measure cell opens a decomposed drill drawer that fires one drill-through per referenced base measure and stacks the mini-panels — each paginating independently at 50 rows per page.
 See the Drill-through page for the full description.
-The key point for the panel is that every cell is clickable — there is no longer an "oh, calculated measures don't drill" asterisk.
+The key point for the panel is that every measure cell is clickable — there is no longer an "oh, calculated measures don't drill" asterisk.
+The two exceptions are Record Count and scratchpad-expression columns, which have no single underlying measure to decompose and so are not clickable.

 Worked example — sanity-check a new calculated measure